pyroscope/pyrocore/docs/updating.rst

    configuration, as shown in the :doc:`setup`.
 #.
 Remember to restart *rTorrent* after any configuration changes.

-When you have a rather aged configuration, also consider switching to the new set of configuration files as found in the ``pimp-by-box`` project, that use the new command names through-out and are thus way more future-proof.
+When you have a rather aged configuration, also consider switching to the up-to-date set of configuration files as found in the ``pimp-by-box`` project, that use the new command names through-out and are thus way more future-proof.